• Skip to primary navigation

-Now you can enjoy all the savory indulgence of a jalapeño popper without the deep frying.
-Baked jalapeño poppers are loaded with a bacon cream cheese filling then generously coated in a seasoned panko topping.
+Now you can enjoy all the savory indulgence of a jalapeno popper without the deep frying.
+Baked jalapeno poppers are loaded with a bacon cream cheese filling then generously coated in a seasoned panko topping.

 INGREDIENTS